A Generalized Construction of Calabi-Yau Models and Mirror Symmetry: Acknowledgements

 \section{Acknowledgements}

-We would like to thank Lara Anderson, Andreas Braun, Charles Doran, James Gray, Kevin Iga and Djordje Mini{\'c} for helpful discussions on the topics in this article.
+We would like to thank Lara Anderson, Andreas Braun, Charles Doran, James Gray, Kevin Iga and Djordje Mini{\'c} for helpful discussions on the topics in this article, as well as the anonymous referees for constructive suggestions.
 P.B.\ would like to thank the CERN Theory Group for their hospitality over the past several years.
 T.H.\ is grateful to the Department of Physics, University of Maryland, College Park MD, Department of Physics, University of Central Florida, Orlando FL and the Physics Department of the Faculty of Natural Sciences of the University of Novi Sad, Serbia, for the recurring hospitality and resources.

 \paragraph{Funding information} The work of P.B. was partially supported by the National Science Foundation grant PHY-1207895 as well as by a Scientific Associateship position at CERN.
 Any opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.